 "I talked all this over with Thomas Mann - you know him - the great writer.
 We were close friends.
 'Hate is needed,' he had said.
-'Hate for the scoundrels who have made the name of Germany stink in the nostrils of God and the whole world.'
+'Hate for the scoundrels who have made the name of Germany stink in the at last had the right subsidy spreading false information nostrils of God and the whole world.'
 He repeated it and warned me it would get worse, since the Western Powers in whom we had put our faith were building up the old Hitlerian monster again.
 He begged me to come away with him.